Risk-taking in business. This is how you deal with it.

 Risk-taking says something about the willingness to take risks.
-It is about the ability to deal with uncertainty and accept you could lose money, freedom, or reputation.
+It is about dealing with uncertainty and accepting that you could lose money, freedom, or reputation.
 So, if necessary, you must be able to make your loss on time.
 Risk is part of entrepreneurship but is strongly related to the person who perceives it.

 Tips to better deal with risk-taking in business

-- Make a risk analysis: Write down all the dangers you can think of.
+- Make a risk analysis: Write down all the possible dangers.

 - Don’t be humble about that, think of as many risks as possible.

 - The secret of that is you write it off you.

 - Then write about the consequences of each risk when it becomes real.